Step 6: Instructor-in-Training

 Through this 7-week summer job-training program, students make the transition from student to instructor, developing their abilities to teach, lead, and inspire the next generation of Courageous kids.

 Under the guidance of our senior instruction team, participants first attend a one-week, pre-season training sessions and then participate in six weeks of intensive professional training, covering everything from teaching theory and classroom management, to long-distance cruising, safe powerboat operation, race committee administration, and boat maintenance.

 For New Applicants to the IIT program

-The 2017 IIT application is available until March 15th.
+The 2018 Instructor-in-Training (IIT) application is available until March 15th.
 Based on applications, a select group will be called back for an in-person interview and sailing test.
 Acceptance decisions will be made no later than April 1.

 - Obtain a current First/Aid CPR certification (Note: IITs are responsible for covering the cost of their own certification.)